galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 # Hybrid scaffolding with Bionano optical maps

-Once the assemblies generated by **hifiasm** has been purged, the next step is to run the **VGP hybrid scaffolding with Bionano optical maps workflow**.
-It will allow to integrate the information provided by optical maps with primary assembly sequences in order to detect and correct structural variants, such as chimeric joins and misoriented contigs.
-In addition, this workflow includes some additonal steps from evaluating the outputs.
+Once the assemblies generated by **hifiasm** have been purged, the next step is to run the **VGP hybrid scaffolding with Bionano optical maps workflow**.
+It will integrate the information provided by optical maps with primary assembly sequences in order to detect and correct structural variants, such as chimeric joins and misoriented contigs.
+In addition, this workflow includes some additonal steps for evaluating the outputs.

-> ### {% icon hands_on %} Hands-on: VGP hybrid scaffolding with Bionano optical maps workflow
+> ### {% icon hands_on %} Hands-on: VGP scaffolding with Bionano optical maps workflow
 >
 > 1. Click in the **Workflow** menu, located in the top bar
 > 2. Click in the {% icon workflow-run %} **Run workflow** buttom corresponding to `VGP hybrid scaffolding with Bionano optical maps`